swent-epfl/public/faq.md

 __Fun__: Working with your team in-person leads to spontaneous interactions and the ability to directly observe and engage with peers’ work, which leads to serendipitous learning moments.
 In-person collaboration makes it easy to pair-program, troubleshoot together, and share insights in real-time.
 It's a lot more fun to learn together than separately.
 In remote settings, technical issues, an incomplete view of each other, and communication barriers make it hard for people to create a rapport.

 __Mindshare__: Achieving mindshare is one the most important goals of a team, and in-person interaction is by far the easiest way to accomplish this.
-Mindshare leads to smoother and more efficient operation, helps avoid misunderstandings, and provides strong incentives to resolve conflicts.
+Mindshare leads to smoother and more efficient operations, helps avoid misunderstandings, and provides strong incentives to resolve conflicts.
 Misunderstandings and conflicts are the classic undoings of teams.

 __Accountability and motivation__: Regular in-person meetings help ensure everyone stays on track, identify potential roadblocks early, and motivate the team members.
 A central part of Scrum, the agile method we practice in SwEnt, is the daily standup, and the role of this standup is to get everyone on the same page and keep the team members accountable and motivated.
 Improved distribution of workload: In-person discussions facilitate a fairer and more transparent process of assigning responsibilities and adjusting load.
 You will make estimates during sprint planning, but these estimates have serious margins of error, and thus need to be adjusted during the sprint.
 _You must learn to walk before you run._

-When moving from in-person interaction to on-line interaction, teams lose something very precious: non-verbal communication.
+When moving from in-person interaction to online interaction, teams lose something very precious: non-verbal communication.
 This includes facial expressions (smiles, frowns, raised eyebrows, etc.), body language (posture, gestures, eye contact, etc.), paralanguage (tone of voice, pitch, volume, pace), touch (handshakes, pats on the back, etc.), and appearance.
 Humans have evolved to use all these in order to transmit information to each other.
-In teams, non-verbal communication builds trust and rapport, non-verbal cues offer insights beyond spoken words (e.g., body language and tone of voice reveal a person's true emotions, leading to a better understanding of their message and potential concerns; much of this is lost over Zoom or Discord).
+In teams, non-verbal communication builds trust and rapport, and non-verbal cues offer insights beyond spoken words (e.g., body language and tone of voice reveal a person's true emotions, leading to a better understanding of their message and potential concerns; much of this is lost over Zoom or Discord).
 Non-verbal communication enhances collaboration: nodding, gestures, and mirroring body language signal agreement, engagement, and active listening, making discussions more productive and inclusive.
 Non-verbal signals prevent misunderstandings, especially in cross-cultural teams.
 We realize that many of you may be unaware of this, because you had the misfortune of starting your university studies during the Covid pandemic that imposed remote learning.

 The meeting between your team and the coaches also must be in-person, and here are some of the reasons: